Jalcaraz01/CS2600FinalProject/2600Final/README.md

 4) Type and enter "./game" to start the game!

 Once the game has started,
-Enter A, B, C, or D to answer questions
+Enter A, B, C, or D to answer questions.
-Enter F to use one of two available 50/50 lifelines (reveals two options, one of which is the correct one) Enter H to use one of two available "Ask Host" lifelines (reveals the correct answer) Enter W to walk away with your current winnings
+Enter F to use one of two available 50/50 lifelines (reveals two options, one of which is the correct one).
+Enter H to use one of two available "Ask Host" lifelines (reveals the correct answer).
+Enter W to walk away with your current winnings.